ejazalam831/product-review-analyzer/README.md

      - Applied lemmatization to standardize word forms

-    This resulted in a filtered dataset of 40,289 high-quality reviews by grouping reviews by product for comprehensive analysis to maintain text meaning while removing noise.
+    This resulted in a filtered dataset of 40,289 high-quality product reviews to maintain text meaning while removing noise.

+   With clean, standardized data in place, next focus was on converting the text reviews into a format that machines could understand and analyze effectively.

 2. Feature Engineering & Representation